ihshan00/AI_Stock_Broker/README.md

 # Stock_Broker
-This project focus builidng an AI assitant to find the individual the best stock
+This project focus builidng an AI assitant to help find best stocks to invest